Watercress: Culinary

-Culinary

 The new tips of watercress leaves can be eaten raw or cooked, although caution should be used when collecting these in the wild because of parasites such as giardia.

-Phytochemicals and cooking

 As a cruciferous vegetable, watercress contains isothiocyanates that are partly destroyed by boiling, while the bioavailability of its carotenoids is slightly increased by cooking.
-Steaming or microwave cooking retains these phytochemicals a bit better than boiling.
+Steaming or microwave cooking retains these phytochemicals somewhat better than boiling.